 - For those on a swankier budget, check out Zealax Hotel and Residence.
 It is not near the station at all, but was rather lovely and they can organise a transfer.

-Final Thoughts on the Sleeper Train from Yangon to Bagan
+Final Thoughts on the Night Train from Yangon to Bagan

-I am so conflicted about this journey.
+I am so conflicted about our night train from Yangon to Bagan.
 I am glad we tried it but regret bitterly that we didn’t have any kind of blanket.
 Whether that is their fault for not giving us one or ours for not bringing one, I am not sure.
 Either way, I was bloody freezing and wouldn’t choose to repeat the experience in a hurry.